One Smile Dental FAQ

 Monday: 9AM – 6PM

 Tuesday: 7AM – 3PM

 Thursday: 10AM – 7PM

 Is there a way for my whole family to visit One Smile Dental?

 Yes!
 We are a family-friendly practice that sees both adults and children.
 We also have a scheduling option called block appointments where you can book same-time or back-to-back visits for everyone so you don’t have to keep making separate trips to our office.

 Do you take my insurance?

 We accept all dental PPO insurance plans.
-For a list of providers we are in-network with, visit our Financial page.
 Even if we are out of your network, our reasonable prices mean there’s a good chance you won’t pay any more out-of-pocket than if you went to an office that was in your network.
 We will also file the insurance claim for you and help you maximize the dental insurance dollars that are owed to you.

 I don’t have dental insurance; can I still go to One Smile Dental?